Heart-shaped brisée cookies

 Roll out the dough with a rolling pin.

-I recommend rolling only half and putting the other half in the fridge while you proceed with making the first cookies, so the dough stays fresh.
+I recommend rolling out only half at a time and putting the other half in the fridge while you make the first cookies, so the dough stays cool.

-Using two heart-shaped cutters of different sizes, you can make different types of cookies.
-I made three types: with brown sugar, with a heart of jam, covered with coconut.
+Using two heart-shaped cutters of different sizes you can make different types of cookies.
+I made three types: with brown sugar, with a jam-filled heart, and covered with coconut.

-First type: the simple brisée cookies, only decorated with brown sugar, were the ones I made the most (especially for the ease of making them, I admit).
-In this case, instead of covering the entire surface of the heart with sugar, I placed the smaller cutter on the already stamped heart so that, after putting the sugar inside the small cutter, I got a heart-shaped sugar decoration.
+First type: the simple brisée cookies, only decorated with brown sugar, were the ones I made the most (mainly because they are the easiest to make, I have to admit).
+In this case, instead of covering the whole surface of the heart with sugar, I placed the smaller cutter on the already cut heart so that, after placing the sugar inside the small cutter, you get a heart-shaped sugar decoration.
 A decoration of unique simplicity, yet effective.
-With baking, the sugar hardens and makes the cookie crunchy.
+During baking the sugar hardens and makes the cookie crunchy.

-• Second type: for the jam-filled hearts, I suggest spreading a layer of jam on the edge of the bottom heart: it will be the “glue” for the cut-out heart that goes on top.
-You can decide to add the jam either before or after baking.
-I tried both methods; there’s no difference in taste, the difference is visual, meaning: in the first case, you need to be careful with the amount of jam because if it’s just a bit more than necessary, it tends to come out on top of the cookie during baking; in the second case, you just need to bake the cookie (with the cut-out heart already attached to the base heart) and then, after baking, add the jam in the heart-shaped empty space (the heat of the cookie will help distribute it better).
-This way, you get a perfect red heart without smudges.
+• Second type: for jam-filled hearts I suggest spreading a thin layer of jam around the edge of the bottom heart: it will be the “glue” for the pierced heart that goes on top.
+You can decide to put the jam either before or after baking.
+I experimented with both methods; there are no taste differences, the difference is visual: in the first case you must be careful with the amount of jam because if there’s just a little too much it tends to leak out during baking; in the second case you simply bake the cookie (with the pierced heart already attached to the base heart) and then, after baking, add jam into the heart-shaped empty space (the warmth of the cookie will help spread it better).
+This way you get a perfect red heart without smudges.

 • Third type: with jam and coconut.
-Whether because you like coconut or because you need to cover the jam smudges mentioned above 😉, I recommend this third decoration, because it makes the cookies nice to look at, as well as tasty (coconut is a wildcard, it goes well in all sweets!).
-It’s enough to brush jam over the entire surface of the cookies and then cover them with coconut.
+Whether you like coconut or need to cover up jam smudges 😉 this third decoration is recommended because it makes the cookies pretty to look at as well as tasty (coconut is a wildcard; it goes well with all desserts!).
+Simply brush jam over the whole surface of the cookies and then cover them with coconut.
 Simple and beautiful.

-• In short, with a bit of creativity and a quick homemade brisée, you can make excellent (and healthy) brisée cookies that are sure to succeed, take my word for it!
+• In short, with a bit of imagination and a very quick homemade brisée pastry you can obtain excellent (and healthy) brisée cookies that are sure to be a hit, my word!

 heart-shaped brisee cookies